bnijenhuis/bnijenhuis-nl/notes/user-friendly-dark-mode.md

 ## Preferred color scheme

 I'm sure you've heard of dark mode before, and a lot of websites have implemented functionality to switch between dark mode and light mode.
 But before we dive into that functionality, let's handle the system settings first.
 A user can set their preference for a dark or light mode in their operating system.
 This affects, among many other things, how the browser UI is shown.
 We can tap into this preference in CSS via the [preferred color scheme](https://developer.mozilla.org/en-US/docs/Web/CSS/@media/prefers-color-scheme) media query.
-Most of the time developers use the light mode of the website as the default style and overwrite certain values in their CSS for users that prefer a dark color scheme.
+To do this we need to define some default colors as [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties) and override these colors with the media query.
+Most of the time developers use the light mode of the website as the default style and overwrite these values for users that prefer a dark color scheme.
 So for this website the implementation would be something like the following:

 ``` css
 :root {